codelingo/docs/docs/concepts/tenets.md

 # ...
 ```

+#### Note:

-Please note that CLQL treats 'actions' and 'flows' interchangeably.
-So if you are working with a 'codelingo.yaml' file and see the word 'flows' where 'actions' should be, it can be safely ignored.
+We have deprecated flows in favor of actions.
+For now we still support flows so if you are working with a 'codelingo.yaml' file and see the word 'flows' where 'actions' should be, it can be safely ignored.

 ## Query